diwalker/CodeLeap-Test/README.md

 This project was developed in React using Styled Components.
 It is a simple network where users can log in with a username, create posts, edit, and delete their own posts, using the @CodeLeap test API.
 The application uses Redux for state management and interacts with the API to perform CRUD (Create, Read, Update, Delete) operations on the posts.

 ## Features ✨
-Login and Logout: Users can log in to the application and log out, ensuring that logging in again is only possible by logging out the username.<br>
+Login and Logout: Users can log in to the application and log out, ensuring that logging in again is only possible by logging out the username.

 Posts: Users can create, edit, and delete posts.<br>

 Responsive Interface: The interface is designed to be user-friendly on both mobile and desktop devices.

 ## Technologies Used 🛠️